sampsyo/cs6120/content/blog/2019-12-13-futil-fsm/index.md

 In Futil semantics, `enable` keyword is used to determine whether a component is active.
 It is the easiest way of translating a program into hardware.
 However, this implicitly assumes that the signal on a wire is not valid or readable until we `enable` a component.
 We therefore require any *data* wire to have one extra bit to specify whether the signal is readable.

+Another way to think about this is that the type of a data wire is `Option<T>`; the wire is either `Some(t)` or `None`, depending on whether the module is enabled.
+In order to encode this in Verilog, we add an extra bit to every data wire to encode the tag of the variant.

 ### *MUX*

 A component can be used more than once in Futil.
+For instance, in the above example, `const0` and `const2` are both connected to the input of `a0`.
+In Futil, we deal with this by only enabling `a0` and `const0`, or `a0` and `const2` at the same time (as seen in the example below).
-For instance, if we reuse variable `a0`, then the register need to choose the input from const0 and const2.
+However, in Verilog the register needs to choose the input from `const0` and `const2`.
 This introduces a multiplexer (MUX).

 ```futil
 (enable a0 const0)
 (enable a0 const2)
 ```

-At different time step, read signals tells which wire to the MUX is readable.
-Therefore, read wires serve as **sel** signals for MUX.
+At different time steps, read signals tells which wire to the MUX is readable.
+Therefore, we can use the read wires (the variant tag bit), to serve as **sel** signals for MUX.
+In other words, this MUX can be thought of as a function `List<Option<T>> -> T` that chooses a `Some(t)` from a list of options.
+We assume that only wire feeding into a MUX will be valid at a time.

 ### *FSM*

-In Futil, there are control logics like `if`, `while` and etc. This can be translated into FSM in Verilog implementation, which is the main goal of this project.
+In Futil, there are control constructs like `if`, `while` etc. These can be translated into FSM in Verilog implementation, which is the main goal of this project.
 However, before getting to that, we created intermediate FSM expressions in Futil.
 An FSM component has:

 - input and output ports,
-- connection of wires between its own ports and other components's port,
+- connection of wires between its own ports and other components' port,
-- internal control logic that determine the output signals.
+- internal control logic that determines the output signals.

-The internal control logic of a FSM component can be divided into several states that determines the output signals.
+The internal control logic of a FSM component can be divided into several states that determine the output signals.
 A state transfers to another according to some input signals.
-In general, all FSM components are composed of one **Start** state, some **Intermediate** states and **End** state.
+In general, all FSM components are composed of one **Start** state, some **Intermediate** states and one **End** state.

-Consider the syntax `(enable A B)` .
-The **Start** state transfers to the **Intermediate** when the *valid* signal is high.
+Consider the syntax `(enable A B)`.
+The **Start** state transfers to the **Intermediate** state when the *valid* signal is high.
 At the **Intermediate** state, the FSM sends out valid signals to subcomponents `A` and `B`, and waits for *ready* signals from them to be high.
-Once both of the *ready* signals are high, the FSM transfers to **End** state and outputs *ready* signals to notify upper components.
-It transfers back to **Start** state when *valid* signal is low, indicating the upper components have received the *ready* signal and finished execution so it is safe for the FSM to go back to the **Start** state.
+Once both of the *ready* signals are high, the FSM transfers to **End** state and outputs *ready* signals to notify any components waiting for this component to finish.
+It transfers back to **Start** state when the *valid* signal is low, indicating the upper components have received the *ready* signal and finished execution so it is safe for the FSM to go back to the **Start** state.
 The same design logic applies to all FSMs.
-The only difference happens in intermediate state(s): `seq` FSM has one or more intermediate states and one intermediate only transfers to next state when receiving high *ready* signal from the previous state; `if` FSM send *valid* to the module that execute the comparison and receive both *ready* and *condition* signals and determine which state it should transfer to with the *condition* signal; `while` FSM transfers to loop **Body** state when *condition* signal is high and goes to **End** State when condition is low.
+The only difference happens in intermediate state(s): the `seq` FSM has one or more intermediate states and one intermediate state only transfers to next state when receiving a high *ready* signal from the previous state; the `if` FSM sends *valid* to the module that executes the comparison and receives both *ready* and *condition* signals which determine the state it should transfer to; the `while` FSM transfers to loop **Body** state when the *condition* signal is high and goes to **End** State when the condition is low.

 <img src="fsm.png" style="width: 100%">

 ## Implementation

 <img src="flow.png" style="width: 100%">

-At implementation, to realize what we describe in design overview, we gradually added intermediate passes.
+To realize what we describe in design overview, we gradually added intermediate passes.

 ### First Intermediate Pass

-There is a *Visitor* trait in this pass, which performs a recursive walk of abstract syntax tree (AST), so each individual pass can perform modification to the AST with function calls including `add_structure`, `add_input_port`, `remove_structure`, and etc provided in struct `Changes`.
+There is a *Visitor* trait in this pass, which performs a recursive walk of abstract syntax tree (AST), so each individual pass can perform modification to the AST with function calls including `add_structure`, `add_input_port`, `remove_structure`, etc.

 #### Read Wires